-There’s nothing better than homemade ice cream, unless it’s Irish Whiskey Ice Cream ~ this is the ultimate frozen treat!
-Just imagine a scoop of this on your holiday pumpkin or pecan pie!
+There’s nothing better than homemade ice cream, unless it’s Irish Whiskey Ice Cream ~ this is the ultimate adult frozen treat!

 All Saint Patrick’s Day food doesn’t have to be green.
 In fact, the best of it is decidedly not green, like IRISH STEW, BROWN BREAD, and of course, whiskey.
 But don’t think this Whiskey Ice Cream is just for St Paddy’s Day, either, it’s going to be killer on your holiday pies, and I bet it would make a pretty great adult milkshake this summer, so keep this little gem of a recipe in your back pocket, it’ll come in handy, I promise.